Share Your Escapes: Ella in Stockholm

 • Use a five-step action plan to assist someone experiencing poor mental health

-Get to know Owen Flanagan, our Application Support Engineer
+Get to know Owen Flanagan, our Software Engineer

 So, over the years I’ve improved my ability to organise my work and manage my time, to allow me to handle both.
 However, one of the biggest differences I’ve found since I first joined Secret Escapes is my confidence and ability to communicate with different people.
 I remember being nervous and overawed for a lot of my first year but now I feel at home and able to handle whatever comes my way.”